So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 Wonderful!
 You are not alone.

-A lot of people are going for the ‘smart home’ option and making their homes secure and keeping an eye on remote locations and automating different things which are necessary.
+A lot of people are going for the ‘smart home’ option and making their homes secure keeping an eye on remote locations and automating different things that are necessary.

 Click for, Homekit IR blaster

-HomeKit is Apple‘s latest framework for complete home automation.
+Homekit devices are smart devices that work with Homekit.
+These devices allow you to control your smart plugs, lights, locks, fan, and thermostat from anywhere through your smartphone via the Homekit App.
+Homekit is Apple‘s framework for complete home automation.
 Manufacturers can implement the Apple HomeKit framework into their smart devices and automate their homes.
 HomeKit is all over the news and a lot of people are eager to install it in their homes.

 1) What are the best accessories compatible with HomeKit-enabled devices